jon-jacky/Piety/piety/README.md

 is the column number in the top line of the terminal where the clock appears (*tcols* is the width of the terminal -- allow 10 characters for the clock).

-The running clock is a Python *asyncio* task:
+The running clock is a Python *asyncio* task, so you can type commands in the REPL or edit in windows while the clock is ticking:

     >>>> tasks()
     {<Task pending name='Task-1' coro=<AClock.aclock() running at
     /home/jon/Piety/piety/aclock.py:35> wait_for=<Future pending
     cb=[Task.task_wakeup()]>>}

+The REPL and the editors are not *asyncio* tasks, although their keystrokes are handled by the *piety* event loop.

 The *stopclock* command stops the clock:

     >>>> stopclock()

 The clock stops ticking.
-Its task has exited:
+Its task has exited -- the set of *asyncio* tasks is now empty:

     >>>> tasks()
     set()